Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 Oh, I love that movie.

-That movie is incredibly powerful.
+That movie has been incredibly powerful.

 Yes, right.

-But we went and we're like crying by the end.
+But we went and were like crying by the end.

-I really want someone to remake that movie with the exact same script.
+Anyway, I really want someone to remake that movie with the exact same script.

 Okay.